cw26378/AstarPathFinding_ReciprocalVelocityObstacle_Unity/README.md

 # AstarPathFinding_ReciprocalVelocityObstacle_Unity
-### Multiple agents path finding using A* algorithm, combined with RVO for local collision avoidance.
+### Multiple agents path finding using A* algorithm, and potential-field algorithm, combined with reciprocal velocity obstacle (RVO) for local collision avoidance.

 ### Update on 07/31/2018
 Action items completed